-Entering is a simple process, visit the DIY NAS: 2019 EconoNAS page and complete the widget at the end of the blog (or the widget on this page below) for any of the following entries, plus a possiblity of some bonus entries:
+Entering is a simple process, visit the DIY NAS: 2020 Edition and complete the widget at the end of the blog (or the widget on this page below) for any of the following entries, plus a possiblity of some additional bonus entries:

 - Follow @briancmoses on Twitter.

 - Subscribe to Brian’s RSS feed.

 - BONUS (for completing at least 5 of the above) Refer a friend and get up to 5 additional entries when your friends enter the #FreeNASGiveaway.

 - I Make the Rules: Since I’m paying for the hardware, putting it together, configuring it and taking care of shipping it to the winner, I get to make the rules.
 I also get to change the rules if it turns out that the rules are stupid.

 - Do Not Spam: Nobody likes spammers, especially myself.
 If I see a bunch of people retweeting/sharing from newly created accounts, I will ignore those entries.